 Is sex addiction real?

 According to the American Society of Addiction Medicine, addiction is defined by being unable to stop using a substance or engaging in a behavior, even if it causes harm to self or others.
-While the idea that substance abuse and behaviors like gambling can be addictive is widely accepted by physicians and psychologists, the idea of “sex addiction” is still controversial (NHS, 2021).
+While the idea that substance abuse and behaviors like gambling can be addictive is widely accepted by physicians and psychologists, the idea of “sex addiction” is still controversial (2).

 Most mental health professionals agree that behaviors like having sex even when you don’t want to or watching porn in a way that disrupts your ability to focus on work, school, or relationships can be problematic.
 These behaviors are not classified as addictions, though.
 They are instead classified as impulse control disorders.
 What does this mean?
 According to the American Psychiatric Association, an impulse control disorder is a condition in which someone is unable to control certain behaviors, even when those behaviors have negative consequences, like the loss of a job or relationship.